FBMC – An Ever-Promising Candidate for 5G Technologies and Beyond

 We also analyze and compare their calculation complexity in terms of the number of multiplications and additions.
 Additionally, we are investigating the Sliding Window (SW) equalizer technique to enable the implementation of the proposed structures in multipath environments.
 This technique compensates for a radio transmission channel’s effects on the signal received, enabling the receiver to retrieve the transmitted digital data stream.

 Furthermore, we are also proponents of two modifications to the SW equalization method.
-The first one reduces the complexity of the conventional method by employing Hopping Discrete Fourier Transform (HDFT).
-The second proposed solution aims to improve the performance of SW equalizers: the approach involves a window function that is applied to the observation window before the IFFT block.
-This window function must fulfill an Constant OverLap-Add (COLA) property consistently, so a perfect signal reconstruction can be achieved via this compensation method.
+The first one reduces the complexity of the conventional method by employing the Hopping Discrete Fourier Transform (HDFT).
+The second proposed solution aims to improve the performance of SW equalizers.
+The approach involves a window function that is applied to the observation window before the IFFT block.
+This window function must fulfill the constant overlap-add (COLA) property consistently so a perfect signal reconstruction can be achieved via this compensation method.

 Equalization process of a SW equalizer applying COLA